Russian stocks down as main trading session starts

 The Moscow Exchange resumed its morning trading session on the stock and Derivatives markets on January 27, 2025.
-In particular, the MOEX Index (with additional IMOEX2 ticker) gained 0.22% as morning trading session started to 2,954.56 points, according to trading data as of 7:00 a.m.
+In particular, the MOEX Index (with additional IMOEX2 ticker) lost 0.35% as morning trading session started to 2,881.33 points, according to trading data as of 7:00 a.m.
 Moscow time (4:00 a.m.
 GMT).

 On June 13, 2024 the Moscow Exchange suspended trading in the dollar and euro after the US Treasury imposed sanctions against it and the National Clearing Center, part of the Moscow Exchange group.
 The regulator uses bank reports and information from over-the-counter trading to determine the dollar and euro exchange rates to the ruble.